alukach/alukach.github.io/content/posts/oidc-github-actions.md

    ![image](https://user-images.githubusercontent.com/897290/146831434-b69cb9d2-2776-4909-a237-508d9dbf0f8b.png)
    </details>

 1. By default, the IAM Role created for our OIDC Web Identity contains a condition where the `aud` claim in our token should match `sts.amazonaws.com`.
-However, by default the `aud` will be the URL of the repository owner.
-As such, we need to customize our trust relationship to encorce custom conditions.
+However, it is here that we will enforce more strict conditions.
+The `sub` claim in our token contains information about the reposoitory and branch.
+As such, we need to customize our trust relationship to encorce our custom conditions.

    <details>
    <summary>Console Screenshot</summary>